resola-ai/jobs/backend/sr-backend-engineer.md

 ## Job brief

-We are looking for a Senior Backend developer to join our team.
+We are looking for a Senior Backend Engineer to join our team.

 You will be responsible for the server side of our web applications.

 If you have excellent programming skills and a passion for developing applications or improving existing ones, we would like to meet you.

-As a Backend developer, you’ll work closely with our engineers to ensure system consistency and improve user experience.
+As a Senior Backend Engineer, you’ll work closely with our engineers to ensure system consistency and improve user experience.

 Ultimately, you should be able to develop and maintain functional and stable web applications to meet our company’s needs.